-To view the online provider directory, go to the BlueCross state-specific website, StateSC.
-SouthCarolinaBlues.com, and select Behavioral Health, then Find Care.
+To view the online provider directory, go to the BlueCross state-specific website, StateSC.SouthCarolinaBlues.com, log in to your My Health Toolkit account, select Resources, then Find Care.
 Here you may:

-- Search for a provider by name, location and specialty; - Search for emergency room alternatives, which are places you can go for care other than an emergency room, such as urgent care centers and walk-in clinics; and - Narrow your search to just those providers found in State Health Plan network providers by keying in ZCS, which are the three letters that appear at the beginning of your Benefits Identification Number (BIN).
+- Search for a provider by name, location and specialty; - Search for emergency room alternatives, which are places you can go for care other than an emergency room, such as urgent care centers and walk-in clinics; and - If you do not have a My Health Toolkit account, signing up for one is easy.
+Search My Health Toolkit in your app store.
+In the app, select Sign Up.
+Or you can visit StateSC.SouthCarolinaBlues.com and select Create An Account.
+Then, enter your benefits identification number on your State Health Plan ID card and your date of birth.
+Follow the steps to complete your account set up.